GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Ernest Hemingway once wrote, the world is a fine place, and worth fighting for.
 I agree with the second part.

+# 8-11-2024

+Gods and religions are nothing but idols of virtues that our society must aspire to achieve to become better than it is today.